johnzja/Deep-learning-enhanced-Rydberg-multifrequency-microwave-recognition/README.md

 The results in notebook are slightly different from the results presented in our paper due to the different random seeds.

+Any questions about the codes or data are welcomed to the email lzk1997@mail.ustc.edu.cn or dds@ustc.edu.cn.

 # License
 This project is covered under the **Apache 2.0 License**.